hbriese/fancon/README.md

 ### Development

 Want to contribute?
 Pull requests, issues and feature requests are welcome.

-I can be emailed at haydenbriese@gmail.com
+Contributing developers please see TODO.md, or [email me](mailto:haydenbriese@gmail.com).

 The code is formatted to the [LLVM style](http://clang.llvm.org/docs/ClangFormatStyleOptions.html) style using clang-format